Late-Time Alleviation of the Hubble Tension in CPL Cosmology with Massive Neutrinos via Bayesian Physics-Informed Neural Networks: Results and Discussion

 \subsection{Bayesian Constraints on CPL Dark Energy with Massive Neutrinos}

-Within the Bayesian Physics-Informed Neural Network framework, the CMB distance priors are incorporated as an external likelihood term added to the total loss function, thereby enforcing consistency between the reconstructed expansion history and the geometry of the Universe at recombination.
-At each step of the Bayesian sampling, the PINN-predicted Hubble function \(H(z)\) is used to compute the comoving distance \(D_C(z_\ast)\) and the sound horizon \(r_s(z_\ast)\), from which the CMB shift parameter \(R\) and the acoustic angular scale \(\ell_A\) are derived.
-These predicted quantities are then compared with their Planck observational values through the full covariance matrix of the distance priors.
-Since the neutrino density parameter \(\Omega_\nu \propto \Sigma m_\nu\) directly affects the pre-recombination expansion rate, the inclusion of this likelihood term forces the network to select only those expansion histories that are simultaneously compatible with early-Universe geometry and late-time observational data.
-As a consequence, variations in the neutrino mass that tend to modify \(H(z)\), the sound horizon, and the inferred value of \(H_0\) are tightly constrained, leading to a significant reduction of degeneracies between \(\Sigma m_\nu\), \(H_0\), and the CPL dark energy parameters.
-This procedure enables a robust and physically consistent assessment of neutrino mass effects and their impact on the Hubble tension within a data-driven, hybrid Bayesian–machine-learning approach.
+Within the Bayesian Physics-Informed Neural Network (BPINN) framework, the CMB distance priors are incorporated as an external likelihood term in the total loss function, ensuring consistency between the reconstructed late-time expansion history and the geometry of the Universe at recombination.
+At each Bayesian sampling step, the PINN-reconstructed Hubble expansion rate, $H(z)$, is used to evaluate the comoving distance $D_C(z_\ast)$ and the sound horizon $r_s(z_\ast)$, from which the CMB shift parameter $R$ and the acoustic angular scale $\ell_A$ are computed.
+These quantities are compared with the \textit{Planck} 2018 distance-prior measurements through their full covariance matrix.
+Since the neutrino density parameter, $\Omega_\nu \propto \Sigma m_\nu$, contributes to the pre-recombination expansion rate, this likelihood naturally constrains the allowed neutrino masses while simultaneously restricting the late-time expansion history.
+Consequently, the BPINN efficiently suppresses the degeneracies among $\Sigma m_\nu$, $H_0$, and the CPL parameters $(w_0,w_a)$, providing physically consistent constraints using both early- and late-Universe observations.

-The combination of a dynamical dark energy equation of state with non-zero neutrino masses provides a well-motivated extension of the standard cosmological framework, capable of simultaneously affecting both the late-time expansion history and the growth of large-scale structure.
-In this section, we present a comprehensive analysis of the CPL parametrization augmented by a free summed neutrino mass, $\Sigma m_\nu$, and assess its impact on the long-standing Hubble constant tension.

-Table~\ref{tab:cpl_mnu_summary} summarizes the inferred cosmological parameters obtained from various combinations of Cosmic Chronometers (CC), Baryon Acoustic Oscillations (BAO), and Pantheon supernovae, CMB distance prior data.
-For each datasets, we additionally quantify the statistical tension of the inferred Hubble constant with respect to the Planck 2018 Cosmic Microwave Background (CMB) measurement and the local distance-ladder determination by SH0ES (R22).
+The CPL parametrization extended by a free summed neutrino mass, $\Sigma m_\nu$, represents one of the simplest phenomenological extensions of $\Lambda$CDM capable of simultaneously modifying the cosmic expansion history and the matter clustering amplitude.
+Table~\ref{tab:cpl_mnu_summary} summarizes the inferred cosmological parameters obtained from different combinations of CMB distance priors, Cosmic Chronometers (CC), Baryon Acoustic Oscillations (BAO), and Pantheon Type Ia supernovae.
+In addition to the cosmological parameters, the table reports the statistical tension of the inferred Hubble constant relative to both the \textit{Planck} 2018 CMB determination and the SH0ES (R22) local measurement.